ldiazperera/globant-bootcamps-react/README.md

 ![Workout](assets/workout.gif)

-Please, use this repository as a base for all your work.
+__Important:__ Please, use this repository as a base for all your work.
 The idea is to fork this project so everyone uses the same folder structure for the exercises.